 One of the primary considerations to make when assessing risk in a foreign environment is the profile of the individual.
 Consider, for instance, what degree of familiarity the individual has with their destination.
 Individuals who have traveled extensively in the area they will be operating out of; and/or those who have personal contacts in their operating area who they can rely on in the event of an emergency are likely to have a lower level of risk in comparison to an individual who is operating out of an environment in which they have no previous experience or contacts.
 For example, someone who has an extensive travel history to a country and who has family, friends, or professional contacts in a country is likely to have a lower level of risk compared to someone that has no contacts in a country and has limited familiarity with the country’s culture and society.

 In addition to considering the profile of an individual when assessing risk, organizations should also consider the profile of their respective organization and the nature of their operations.
 For instance, considerations should be made for what type of presence an organization has in a particular country or region.
-Generally, organizations will face less risk when operating abroad if they own their own facilities in the destination, have established relationships with local organizations or other foreign entities operating in the same area, or have a long history of sending travelers to that destination.
-Organizations that are new to a particular area may face a higher degree of risk due to institutional inexperience operating in that destination.
+Generally, organizations will face less risk when operating abroad if they own their own facilities in the destination have established relationships with local organizations or other foreign entities operating in the same area, or have a long history of sending travelers to that destination.
+Organizations new to a particular area may face a higher degree of risk due to institutional inexperience operating in that destination.

-Once a risk manager has properly assessed the risks associated with their operations, they then can take several actions to mitigate their risk level.
+Once a risk manager has properly assessed the risks associated with their operations, they can take several actions to mitigate their risk level.
 First, organizations should consider what intelligence options they are receiving.
 Whether this is government-sponsored intelligence, an intelligence sourcing platform, or intelligence from contacts on the ground in the destination, the acquisition and dissemination of accurate and timely intelligence can help to mitigate an individual’s risk in an unfamiliar environment.
-This has become particularly important when it comes to traveling during a pandemic as COVID-19 related restrictions are extremely fluid and have the potential to severely disrupt travel.
+This has become particularly important when it comes to traveling during a pandemic as COVID-19-related restrictions are extremely fluid and have the potential to severely disrupt travel.

 Finally, organizations should have contingency plans in place should an extreme emergency event occur.
 It is essential to be prepared for any potential crises and know how to react beforehand.
-Oftentimes, hazardous situations will develop with little to no warning, restricting the timeframe in which actions can be taken before the situation further devolves.
+Often, hazardous situations will develop with little to no warning, restricting the timeframe in which actions can be taken before the situation further devolves.
 Organizations, for instance, should have plans in place for how their personnel will shelter-in-place inside their accommodations or an organization’s facilities if the security environment outside restricts movement options.
 They should also have plans in place for how they may evacuate their personnel, should the situation in a destination warrant an evacuation.
 Organizations should work to establish “triggers” indicating that the security situation in a location has devolved to the point where continued operations are no longer viable.
-Having the right contingency plans in place will not only protect an organization’s personnel, but it will also reassure these individuals that their organization has plans in place to ensure their safety and well-being should an emergency arise.
+Having the right contingency plans in place will protect an organization’s personnel, and will also reassure these individuals that their organization has plans in place to ensure their safety and well-being should an emergency arise.

 Want to learn more?
 On Call’s fully-customizable travel risk management services not only can help your organization assess and mitigate travel risk, but respond to it as well.
 Contact us today to learn more.